Liam oversees Equal Education Partners’ teams working across Recruitment, Tutoring, HE & STEM Partnerships, Digital Solutions and eLearning.

 Outside work, he enjoys walking the coastal paths around Pembrokeshire, where he lives, and keeping fit by attending CrossFit classes.
 He is also a huge rugby union fan, having played the sport for most of his life for teams in England, Qatar and Wales.

+Stuart is an experienced tutor who has taught a range of learners from Key Stage Three to postgraduate students.
 Before joining us, Stuart obtained his BA (Hons) in History and MA in Modern History from Swansea University.
-As someone who loves expanding his knowledge, Stuart is currently finishing his History PhD at Swansea University.
-The thesis explores Wales and the League of Nations, c.1918-1945.
+As someone who loves expanding his knowledge, Stuart recently finished his History PhD at Swansea University.
+His research explored Wales and the League of Nations, c.1918-1945.

 David is our Tutor Recruitment Lead, responsible for sourcing quality educators to deliver quality tutoring to students across the UK.